 A carpet cleaner is very effective since it sprays water deep into the fibers and extracts it again.
-Plus, it will leave your carpet nearly dry, so it also reduces the risk of mold or mildew.
+Plus, it will leave your carpet nearly dry, reducing the risk of mold or mildew.

 How to Prevent a Smelly Carpet

-If you want to avoid having to deodorize your carpet every few weeks, you need to prevent odors from settling.
-The thing is, a carpet works sort of like a sponge, absorbing liquids as well as smells.
+If you want to avoid deodorizing your carpet every few weeks, you need to prevent odors from settling.
+The thing is a carpet works sort of like a sponge, absorbing liquids as well as smells.
 Anything could affect your plush rug, from smoking to high humidity.

 Here are a few things you can do to avoid a smelly carpet:

 Keeping a carpeted room well-ventilated can help get rid of odors before they settle in your carpet fibers.
 You can easily do this by opening a window and allowing some fresh air in.

 If you have two openings across from each other, you can create a cross-wind which will be more effective.
 Open one of the two slightly and the other all the way.
 The wind will be forced through, and you will surely feel a fresh breeze.

 This will also help to keep the indoor humidity down.
 Low humidity will keep mold and mildew at bay.